ripleymj/pswebhacks/LinuxFilter/README.md

 recently, and are frequently exploited among PeopleSoft users.
 All of the published proof-of-concept code uploads a script, then executes it on the host.
 This is frequently Python for Linux, and Powershell for Windows.
-Once an attacker is inside the system running arbitrary code, it should be considered completely compromised.
+Once an attacker is inside a system running arbitrary code, it should be considered completely compromised.

 ## Some background - the kernel